Adult learning theories

 This theory shares many similarities with Phenomenon-based learning, with the notable difference that phenomenon-based learning tasks learners to approach problem-solving in a multi-disciplinary manner while using a global mindset.

-6. Action Learning
+6. Action learning

 This theory was developed by Reg Revans in 1982 and is concerned with solving problems while simplifying solutions, often in a group dynamic.